Snooker Betting: Tips, Rules and Betting Lines

 Snooker is the game in billiards that attracts the largest amount of attention these days.
 It is considered to be the most difficult of the pool games, but thanks to complex rules and interesting tactical features it has thousands of professional players around the world.

 According to legend, snooker was invented in the late 19th century by British colonists in India.
-"Snooker" was called young and green cadets for the first year, and during the game of billiards officer Neville Chamberlain while playing an opponent called him”, got into a quandary and realized it was necessary to play a colored ball, enclosed by others.
+Snooker was called young and green cadets for the first year, and during the game of billiards officer Neville Chamberlain while playing an opponent called him”, got into a quandary and realized it was necessary to play a colored ball, enclosed by others.

 The nickname, however, was attached not to the player, but to the described game situation, which subsequently led to the development of snooker as a kind of billiards, full of many difficult provisions.

-For a long time after the second World War snooker was stagnant, rapid development of the game began only after 1970.
+For a long time after the second World War snooker was stagnant, and rapid development of the game only began after 1970.
 Television broadcasts of the best British snooker matches attracted a lot of attention from the Western public, and later, in the 1980s, the popularity of the competition reached Asia.

-The game begins with the arrangement on the table of 15 red balls in the shape of a pyramid and 6 colored balls in the positions designated by the rules.
+The game begins with the arrangement on the table of 15 red balls in the shape of a pyramid and six colored balls in the positions designated by the rules.
 The tool of snooker, in addition to a cue stick, is a white cue ball which is used to drive other balls into the pockets.

-A snooker player is obliged to take turns between red and colored balls.
+A snooker player is obligated to take turns between red and colored balls.
 For example, after successfully pocketing a red ball, the player must then sink a colored ball in the next shot and vice versa.
 The least valuable are the red balls which are worth only one point each, and the most significant is the 7-point black ball.

-Depending on the status and stage of the tournament, to win the player must win from 4 ("best of seven") to 18 frames ("best of 35").
+Depending on the status and stage of the tournament, to win the player must win from four ("best of seven") to 18 frames ("best of 35").
 Within one frame, the perfect result is the "maximum break" - a situation in which the snooker player in perfect sequence pockets all the balls in one turn and scores 147 points.

 Traditionally, the snooker calendar was not rife with activities, but after 2010, with the arrival of functionary Barry Hearn, the situation began to change.
 The total number of tournaments, as well as the number of mentions in the media and broadcasts is growing by leaps and bounds.